 To encourage involvement in each classroom/center, it is required that a specific area be set aside for parent/guardian information and use.
 Parent areas are to be kept clean and filled with up-to-date material.
-The assigned SCL will assure that the area is welcoming and well-stocked with current resources and materials.
+Staff will provide teachers with current resources and materials.